We look forward to seeing you onboard

 A trip on the Grand Union canal on Electra provides a rich and varied learning in geography, history and science.
 It’s also simply great to be out and about in nature on an all-electric boat.

-Trips are provided at cost (£45-£55) and up to four trips can be fitted into a school day, depending on location.
+Trips are provided at cost.
+Up to four trips can be fitted into a school day, depending on location.
 So for example, a class of 30 children need three trips (10 pupils/2 adults per trip) and two classes need two days of trips.
+Trips can be booked from:

-Trips depart from Campbell Wharf (30 minute circular trip), Fenny Stratford (45 minute circular trip), and Great Linford Manor Park (50 minute one way trip).
-At Campbell Wharf groups can also use the facilities at our Welcome Centre (toilet, kitchen, seating, display system, picnic tables).
+– Campbell Wharf: 30 minute circular trip (£50 per trip), where groups can also use the facilities at the Electra Welcome Centre (toilet, kitchen, seating, display system, picnic tables).

-Trips for schools run in Summer and Autumn Terms, by arrangement, Tuesdays to Fridays in the morning or afternoon.
+– Trips for schools run in Summer and Autumn Terms, Tuesdays to Fridays in the morning and/or afternoon.

-Trips for youth groups offer ample opportunities for investigations and badge work, and we offer early evening sessions in June and July.
+– Trips for youth groups offer opportunities for investigations and badge work, and we offer early evening sessions in June and July.

-In 2024 Electra worked with seven schools from across Milton Keynes and welcomed our first cubs’ group.
-In total we provided 32 trips in 15 half-day sessions.
-Groups ranged from under 20 children on two trips, to a whole year group of 90 on 9 trips over 3 mornings.
-Some trips were for the experience, others linked to curriculum areas.
-Feedback was always very positive and children
+Groups range from under 20 children on two trips, to a whole year group of 90 on 9 trips over 3 mornings.
+Some trips are for the experience of being out in the locality, others are linked to curriculum areas.
+Feedback is always positive and children frequently mention an Electra trip as their favourite outing.

 Giffard Park Primary School booked five trips for the whole of Year 4 which combined a towpath walk with a focused ‘spotter sheet’, an introduction to battery technology as part of their science topic on electricity, looking out for wildlife, and locating the canal and the trip on maps.
 Pupils also had a booklet to jot down their impressions on the day, to support a writing project back in school.